clarkfitzg/phd_research/experiments/data_description/notes.md

 What are the common ways to save data in base R? `write.table, save` If the calls are simple, something like `write.table(result, 'result.txt')`, then I can analyze these calls and potentially run them within the chunks.
 Then I could postprocess the files and combine them as necessary.

+I can generate code from something like a `BlockDependGraph`, that groups all the vectorized functions into blocks.